 If it doesn’t then it could say that it’s probably something else that’s preventing the growth, not the dependent variable.

-Now 2nd petri dish analyst would expect no bacterial growth so this one is negative control because it would expect a negative result if we do see the growth we would expect that it’s not caused by the dependent variable.
+Now 2nd petri dish analyst would expect no bacterial growth so this one is a negative control because it would expect a negative result if we do see the growth we would expect that it’s not caused by the dependent variable.
 Using both these positive and negative controls in this experiment there is a change being caused by the dependent variable that was actually tested.

 Difference between Positive and Negative Control